nezihtkadioglu/notepad/README.md

 # Python Notepad

-A notepad app made to jot down notes.
-The objective is for it to use a personal Google Drive to store the written notes (in markdown), the local all through a graphical user interface.
+A notepad app made using python.
+The objective is for it to use a personal Google Drive to store the written notes (in markdown) and a "data" folder to store object information, all through a graphical user interface.

 Keywords: OOP, Python, Google Drive API, GUI, docker, docker-compose